Success Stories

 New Jersey

 Complaints from New Jersey (data provided by the New Jersey Division of Fish and Wildlife) increased sharply from 1995 to 1999 (see report – figure 13).
 At the end of 1999 or early in 2000 an aversive conditioning program began.
-In addition, the non-violent program involving educating the public, use of bear-proof garbage receptacles and ordinances was enhanced.
+In addition, the program involving educating the public, use of bear-resistant garbage receptacles, and ordinances was enhanced.
 The complaints/conflicts decreased from 1999 to 2005.